-The Batten Honors College is a residential program with a living learning community housed in Honors Village.
+The Batten Honors College is a residential, living learning community housed in the Honors Village.
 All Honors College students, even those who live within any Coastal Virginia community, are required to live on campus.
 Honors students are housed as part of a living learning community in the Honors Village.
 This inclusive student community provides a learning experience that goes beyond the classroom, strengthens student engagement in campus life, and develops meaningful social connections.

-Batten Fellows are required to live in the Honors Village all four years.
-Batten Scholars are required to live in the Honors Village for the first two years, and will be housed in the Honors Village on a space available basis thereafter.
+Students receiving the Presidential Scholarship are required to live in the Honors Village for all four years.
+Dean's Scholarship recipients are required to live in the Honors Village for the first two years, and will be housed in Honors Village, as space is available.
 Those not in the Honors Village will be assigned housing elsewhere on campus.
-Housing in Honors Village will include the 15+ meal plan, for which students will be charged the current VWU rate.